Penmaes Cottage is a peaceful semi detached bungalow situated in a residential area, within the small market town of Rhayader in Powys, Wales.

 Perfect for friends or couples, this accommodation promises a relaxing stay for all to enjoy.

-Upon entering you will arrive at an open plan sitting room, home to an open fire, and a comfortable sofa, where you can rest in the evening and listen to the stereo or watch TV.
+Upon entering you will arrive at an open plan sitting room, home to an electric fire, and a comfortable sofa, where you can rest in the evening and listen to the stereo or watch TV.

 The well-equipped kitchen provides you with all the amenities you will need during your stay.